-LTWL 180 Film Studies and Literature: Re-imagining the Spanish Civil War Summer 2024 Session I
+LTWL 180 Film Studies and Literature: Re-imagining the Spanish Civil War Summer 2025 Session I

 For three or four generations of progressive, activist youth, the Spanish Civil War stood out as one of the last "pure" struggles of democracy against fascist totalitarianism.
 When a group of Spanish generals mutinied in 1936 and set out to topple a legally elected leftist government, not only Spaniards but volunteers from all over Europe and the Americas set out to beat back this threat to the new Republic.
 Writers such as Ernest Hemingway, George Orwell and André Malraux reported on and/or participated in this conflict on the side of the Republican government and its allies in the socialist and anarchist camps.
-We will read selections from some of these writers, including two short stories by Hemingway, Orwell's Homage to Barcelona, and Malraux's Man's Fate.

 The war was particularly brutal, in many ways preceding and presaging the wider conflicts of the Second World War.
-Both sides committed atrocities and when the Nationalist/Falangist side, led by Francisco Franco, prevailed, there ensued years of violent reprisals, executions, incarcerations and continual repression of former or perceived members of the Republican side and their families.
+Both sides committed atrocities and when the Nationalist/Falangist side, led by Francisco Franco, prevailed, there ensued decades of violent reprisals, executions, incarcerations and continual repression of former or perceived members of the Republican side and their families.
 Moreover, thirty-six years of repressive dictatorial rule outlawed opposition parties and any but the official version of the history and motives of the Civil War.